 Additional CSP are under development with expansion opportunities available.
-For information on CSP programming with Fort Hood, please contact the transition service manager at 254-288-6735.
+For information on CSP programming with Fort Cavazos, please contact the transition service manager at 254-288-6735.
 For corporate hiring, please contact the director of marketing at 254-553-9436.

 When applying for positions on USAJOBS be sure to upload all employment information, including transcripts, certificates, licenses, Military Spouse Preference Program application, etc. It is recommended that you build your resume in the USAJOBS resume builder.
 For assistance with your federal resume contact the Army Community Service Employment Readiness Program at 254-288-2089 or 254-288-8828.